csob2002/recommender-regime-thesis/README.md

 This repository contains the experiment code and cleaned result tables used for the MSc thesis:

-**Exploring Performance Variability in Recommender Systems: The Role of Sparsity and Dataset Characteristics**
+**Exploring Performance Variability in Recommender Systems: The Role of Sparsity and Other Dataset Characteristics**

 The pipeline prepares controlled user-item interaction regimes, trains RecBole models, and evaluates Top-K recommendation quality with a shared external evaluator.